IOTChallengeSAP/IoT-Challenge/README.md

 # IoT-Challenge
-Demo scripts for the IoT Challenge 2016
+Additional material for the IoT Challenge 2016